claudioscordino/linux-kit/README.md

 # The Ultimate vimrc

 This awesome vimrc comes from https://github.com/amix/vimrc.git, tracked by the "orig" branch.
-Check the README.md file in "orig" branch for the original documentation.
+Check the README.md file in the "orig" branch for the original documentation.

 Short instructions: